temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 #### Token Key Provider

-A `TokenKeyProvider` obtains public keys from given issuers' URIs that adhere to a specific format.
+A `TokenKeyProvider` obtains public keys from specified issuers' URIs that adhere to a specific format.
-The default JWT Claim Mapper uses this component to obtain and refresh public keys over time.
+The default JWT `ClaimMapper` uses this component to obtain and refresh public keys over time.

 Temporal provides an `rsaTokenKeyProvider`.
 This component dynamically obtains public keys that follow the [JWKS format](https://tools.ietf.org/html/rfc7517).